jhsu802701/rails_from_scratch_rails5/01-04-rubocop.md

 gem 'rubocop', '0.42.0', require: false # Code style checking tool; not recommended for legacy apps
 ```
 * Enter the command "bundle install; rubocop".
 This installs and runs RuboCop.
 You can see why it's best to add Rubocop early on and why I don't recommend adding it to a legacy app.
-Even at this early stage in the project, I found 48 violations.
+Even at this early stage in the project, I found 49 violations.
 * Enter the following commands:
 ```
 sh git_check.sh
 git add .
-git commit -m "Installed Rubocop"
+git commit -m "Installed RuboCop"
 ```
 ### .rubocop.yml
 * Create the file .rubocop.yml with the following content: